urlocal12/javascript-projects/README.md

 # Projects
 These are just some of my projects.
-Do whatever you want here.
+Do WHATEVER you want here.

 ### Bubbles
 * [Link](https://onlineexp.github.io/javascript-projects/bubbles/)